On discrete rarefaction waves in a nonlinear Schr\"odinger equation toy model for weak turbulence: Perturbation theory

 which is less than the initial amplitude $\epsilon/8$ even when compared to the error.
-Hence, we observe that our method moves mass towards higher grid points.
-Obviously we would like a much stronger proof of mass transfer by rarefaction wave dynamics, which remains an open problem relating to the global structure of the mass transfer in the full Toy Model. \end{rem}
+A symmetric argument using the growth of $\rho_N$ shows that it has increased by a non-trivial amount.
+Hence, we observe that our method moves mass towards the right and given that the symmetric Burgers solution increases at the right endpoint, the Toy Model initially does as well.
+Obviously we would like a much stronger proof of mass transfer by rarefaction wave dynamics, which remains an open problem relating to the global structure of the mass transfer in the full Toy Model.